|Raintree County Website

 which paved the way for 20th Century-Fox Pictures to cast him in the role of Joey Cross in the epic

 production of Peyton Place.
 His acting career is extensive and illustrious.
-He's worked with many of the greats
+He's been in the company of some

-in Hollywood including Marilyn Monroe, Cary Grant, Lana Turner, Kim Novak, Donna Reed, Deborah Kerr,
+of the all time greats including Marilyn Monroe, Cary Grant, Lana Turner, Kim Novak, Donna Reed, Deborah

 For more about his acting career check out his IMDb page.
 Scott was in the Air Force during the Vietnam